rtasalem/bin-it/README.md

 > **I want** to routinely query the database by `date`
 > **So that** I can alert users when a bin collection is due the next day.

-### Local database usage
+### Database usage

-For local development it is recommended to use [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to view and query the database.
+For local development, [MongoDB Compass](https://www.mongodb.com/products/tools/compass) is an official GUI for interacting with MongoDB instances.

+Alternatively for local development and in production, a GUI is provided for the application: [`mongo-express`](https://hub.docker.com/_/mongo-express).